 Important: Guest hand washing immediately before and after seating is highly recommended.

 We will include our advisories and expectations in our guest communications (terms & conditions, reservation confirmations & reminders)

-We have the capability to take your temperature, we will be taking and recording our temperature every day.
-We will not require this upon arrival unless mandated by guidelines.
+We have the capability to take your temperature, We will not require this upon arrival unless mandated by guidelines.

 Guests are encouraged to bring whatever materials they regularly use, some of which we will stock, such as